-More than 30 million Americans are affected by rare diseases, which is why every year on the last day of February, we commemorate “Rare Disease Day.”
-Raise your voice to raise awareness!
+Approximately 30 million Americans are affected by rare diseases, which is why every year on the last day of February, we celebrate “Rare Disease Day.”

 Inherited Retinal Diseases are rare conditions.
 In fact, retinitis pigmentosa—one of the most common inherited retinal diseases—only affects approximately one in 3500 people in the U.S. Despite this rarity, you are not alone!
 No matter which condition brought you into the IRD community, you are connected to each other by shared experiences and hope that research may lead to potential new treatment options.
 And on February 28th, in a call to action on International Rare Disease Day, you can add your voice to the millions of individuals worldwide also living with a rare disease.